Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Tuning-Free Methodology

-\begin{remark} In the language of transportation of measure, Lemma \ref{expectation_lemma} says that the warp map pushes forward the original local variation distribution to the warped local variation distribution, in fact \emph{optimally} so in terms of quadratic transportation cost; and that the synchronised local variation measure is the \emph{Fr\'echet mean} of the (random) warped local variation measure in Wasserstein distance. \end{remark}
+\begin{remark} In the language of transportation of measure, Lemma \ref{expectation_lemma} says that the warp map pushes forward the original local variation distribution to the warped local variation distribution, in fact \emph{optimally} so in terms of quadratic transportation cost; and that the synchronised local variation measure is the \emph{Fr\'echet mean} of the (random) warped local variation measure in the 2-Wasserstein distance. \end{remark}

-\begin{remark} The local variation measure can also be seen through the prism of area-under-the-curve criteria discussed by \cite{LM04}.
-These authors use these criteria to \underline{assign} the time synchronization maps by utilizing the observed warped data.
-They derive a registration procedure based on data-driven parametric modelling of the warp maps.
-We, on the other hand, aim to \underline{extract} the time synchronization maps from the observed warped data by using the local variation measure.
-Thus, no modelling of the warp maps is necessary -- our goal is a method that is fully data-driven and completely non-parametric. \end{remark}

 Now suppose we have an i.i.d. sample $\{\widetilde{X}_{i}: i=1,2,\ldots,n\}$ of randomly warped functional data that we wish to register, i.e. we wish to construct nonparametric estimators of the $\{X_i\}_{i=1}^{n}$ and the $\{T_i\}_{i=1}^{n}$ on the basis of $\{\widetilde{X_i}\}_{i=1}^{n}$.
 If we expect the data to (at least approximately) conform to the identifiable regime (\ref{identifiable_regime}), we can rely on Lemma (\ref{expectation_lemma}) as inspiration for tuning-free methodology.
 We would like to emphasize that this methodology will be applicable whatever the ``true model", of course, but the point is for it to be accurate under the identifiable regime, and stable when mildly departing from identifiability.
 We construct such methodology under all three different observation regimes on $\{\widetilde{X_i}\}_{i=1}^{n}$: complete observations (Section \ref{subsec2-1}), discrete noiseless observations (Section \ref{subsec2-2}), and discrete observations with measurement error (Section \ref{subsec2-3}).
-We then study the performance under identifiability/unidentifiability theoretically in Section \ref{asymptotics} and numerically in Section \ref{sec3}.
+We then study the performance under identifiability/unidentifiability theoretically in Section \ref{asymptotics} and numerically in Section \ref{sec3}, where we indeed observe a certain stability to mild departures from identifiability.